raniadxb96-a11y/BudgetSphere/README.md

 4. Open a pull request

 ## Contact
-For questions or support, open an issue or contact the maintainer at [your-email@example.com].
+For questions or support, open an issue or contact the maintainer

 To execute unit tests with the [Karma](https://karma-runner.github.io) test runner, use the following command: